Signs of Higher Multipoles and Orbital Precession in GW151226: Introduction

 3pt

-This paper is organized as follows: in Section~\ref{sec:PEsetup}, we describe our parameter estimation method, and outline the different setups that we design in order to decipher the underlying physics of GW151226.
-In Section~\ref{sec:results}, we report the parameter estimation results.
-In Section~\ref{sec:Discussion}, we elaborate on our findings, and show that the conclusions drawn for the primary spin of the low-$q$ mode remains unchanged when a different spin prior is adopted.
-In Section~\ref{sec:astro}, we discuss the astrophysical implication of the low-$q$ mode.
+This paper is organized as follows: in Section~\ref{sec:PEsetup} we describe our PE method and outline the different setups used to decipher the underlying physics of GW151226.
+In Section~\ref{sec:results} we report the parameter estimation results.
+In Section~\ref{sec:Discussion} we elaborate on our findings, examining how the presence of HM and orbital precession in the signal model affect the inferred source properties, such as the spin of the primary BH.
+In Section~\ref{sec:astro} we discuss the astrophysical implication of our new solution.
 Finally, we summarize and conclude in Section~\ref{sec:conclusion}.
-In Appendix~\ref{app:isotropic_prior}, we present parameter estimation results obtained under the isotropic-spin prior, which is routinely used by the LVC, and show that the posterior distributions remain bimodal.

-\section{Parameter Estimation Setups}
+\section{Parameter estimation setups}